angelodian/angelodian.github.io/index.md

 Welcome to my academic homepage.

-I'm a phonetician, so I'll start my introduction with the pronunciation of my name the way I say it, transcribed using the IPA alphabet: [ˈand͡ʒelo ˈdjaŋ]. [ˈdjaŋ], one syllable, with a diphthong and a velar nasal at the end, is how people say my surname in the Veneto, where I'm from.
+I'm a phonetician, so I'll start my introduction with the pronunciation of my name the way I say it, transcribed using the <a href="https://www.internationalphoneticassociation.org/">IPA</a> alphabet: [ˈand͡ʒelo ˈdjaŋ]. [ˈdjaŋ], one syllable, with a diphthong and a velar nasal at the end, is how people say my surname in the Veneto, where I'm from.
 However, the rest of Italians tend to say [ˈdi.an] (two syllables and an alveolar nasal at the end).
 Either pronunciation is fine to me :-)

-I'm excited to soon start a position as Postdoctoral Research Associate at the University of Oxford, where I'm joining the ESRC-funded research project "Mapping Prosody Convergence in the Eastern Mediterranean" led by PI Elinor Payne (temporary link <a href="https://gtr.ukri.org/projects?ref=ES%2FY005767%2F1">here</a>).
+I'm excited to soon start a position as Postdoctoral Research Associate at the University of Oxford, where I'm joining the <a href="https://www.ukri.org/councils/esrc/">ESRC</a>-funded research project "Mapping Prosody Convergence in the Eastern Mediterranean" led by PI Elinor Payne (temporary link <a href="https://gtr.ukri.org/projects?ref=ES%2FY005767%2F1">here</a>).

-My research will focus on prosodic traces of language contact, including intonation, between Italo-Romance varieties (mostly Venetan and Italian) and the varieties of Croatian spoken along the Adriatic coast in Istria and Dalmatia.
+My research will focus on prosodic traces of language contact, such as intonation, between Italo-Romance varieties (mostly Venetan and Italian) and the varieties of Croatian spoken along the Adriatic coast in Istria and Dalmatia.

 Another research interest of mine concerns the interaction beween consonantal length (gemination) and strength in Italian and other languages - a topic I extensively researched during my PhD at the University of Melbourne.